Hawaii v. Office of Hawaiian Affairs: Procedural history

 OHA filed suit in state court.
 The trial court held in favor of HFDC.
 On appeal, the Supreme Court of Hawaii reversed and held that the Apology Resolution changed the legal relationships of the parties and issued an injunction against development of the land until the state of Hawaii reconciled with Native Hawaiians.
 The state appealed to the United States Supreme Court in 2008.

 The issue was whether the Apology Resolution barred Hawaii from selling land held in public trust to third parties until the claims of Native Hawaiians had been resolved.

 The OHA argued that the Apology Resolution changed the relationship between Native Hawaiians and the government and that it restored rights that had been lost in the 1893 revolution.
 The state disagreed by arguing that the language was intended only as an apology and that no changes in law had been made.

 Decision

 Justice Samuel Alito wrote for a unanimous US Supreme Court, which reversed the Hawaii Supreme Court's ruling and held that the Apology Resolution had neither created new rights nor changed the relationship between the state and Native Hawaiians.
 The Apology Resolution used only conciliatory words, which are not used by Congress to create substantive rights.

 The Apology Resolution noted that it did not serve as a settlement of any claims against the United States.
 However, a disclaimer of settling claims against one sovereign, the United States, cannot be read as an affirmative recognition of claims against another sovereign, Hawaii.

 Aftermath

 After the decision, HFDC continued to develop the parcel, which will be called the Leiali'i Affordable Housing Project.
-It is expected to be complete by 2016.
+It was expected to be complete by 2016.
+However, the plan was not finished.
+In 2022, the Hawaii Housing Finance and Development Corporation discussed potentially transferring the undeveloped Leialiʻi land, controlled by the state, to the Department of Hawaiian Home Lands.

+In 2024, two temporary housing projects were announced on Leialiʻi land to house survivors displaced by the 2023 Maui wildfires.